 The natural history of NASH is highly variable between individuals.
-In a longitudinal study of 103 patients with sequential liver biopsies in the absence of effective treatment, fibrosis stage progressed in 37%, remained stable in 34%, and regressed in 29%, with a mean interval of around three years between biopsies.8 Approximately 11% of NASH patients progress to cirrhosis over a 15-year period.3 As NASH is largely asymptomatic,3 cirrhosis can develop without any prior diagnosis.
-About 7% of patients with NASH cirrhosis will develop hepatocellular carcinoma (HCC) over 6.5 years of follow-up.2 Overall, NASH patients have a doubling of cardiovascular risk and a more than tenfold increased risk of liver-related death.6
+In a longitudinal study of 103 patients with sequential liver biopsies in the absence of effective treatment, fibrosis stage progressed in 37%, remained stable in 34%, and regressed in 29%, with a mean interval of around three years between biopsies.
+Approximately 11% of NASH patients progress to cirrhosis over a 15-year period.
+As NASH is largely asymptomatic, cirrhosis can develop without any prior diagnosis.
+About 7% of patients with NASH cirrhosis will develop hepatocellular carcinoma (HCC) over 6.5 years of follow-up.
+Overall, NASH patients have a doubling of cardiovascular risk and a more than tenfold increased risk of liver-related death.

-Between 2004 and 2013, NASH has become the second leading etiology of liver disease among adults awaiting liver transplantation in the United States (Figure 2) and is expected to become the most common indication for liver transplantation in the United States between 2020 and 2025.9 Resource utilization for HCC is also largely driven by NASH, with NAFLD/NASH being the most common underlying etiologic risk factor (59%) for HCC in the United States between 2002 and 2008, followed by diabetes (36%) and hepatitis C virus infection (22%).10
+Between 2004 and 2013, NASH has become the second leading etiology of liver disease among adults awaiting liver transplantation in the United States (Figure 2) and is expected to become the most common indication for liver transplantation in the United States between 2020 and 2025.
+Resource utilization for HCC is also largely driven by NASH, with NAFLD/NASH being the most common underlying etiologic risk factor (59%) for HCC in the United States between 2002 and 2008, followed by diabetes (36%) and hepatitis C virus infection (22%).

-A very large percentage of the 15 million adults in the United States alone who are estimated to be afflicted with NASH ignore their condition.^{2,3} A study in a primary care setting indicate that only around 14% of probable NAFLD patients received some form of treatment in this primary care setting and that only 3% of high risk patients are seen by specialists.11 A cost-effectiveness analysis for screening for NASH in the high risk population of patients with type 2 diabetes concludes that "screening for NASH may improve liver related outcomes, but is not cost-effective at present, due to side effects of therapy.
-As better tolerated treatments for NASH become available, even with modest efficacy, screening for NASH will become cost-effective."5
+Experts estimate that a very large percentage of the 15 million adults in the United States who are estimated to be afflicted with NASH are unaware of their condition.
+A study in a primary care setting indicated that only 14% of probable NAFLD patients received some form of treatment in this primary care setting and that only 3% of high risk patients are seen by specialists.
+A cost-effectiveness analysis for screening for NASH in the high risk population of patients with type 2 diabetes concluded that "screening for NASH may improve liver related outcomes, but is not cost-effective at present, due to side effects of therapy.
+As better tolerated treatments for NASH become available, even with modest efficacy, screening for NASH will become cost-effective."